What Does an Occupational Therapist Do? A Guide for Families

 - Leisure: This covers the hobbies and interests that bring joy and fulfilment, from gardening and reading to socialising with family and friends.

-A change in health can make any of these occupations difficult, impacting a person’s confidence and independence.
-The goal of an OT is to find practical ways to overcome these barriers.
+A change in health can make any of these occupations difficult, impacting a person’s confidence, independence, and sense of self-worth.
+The goal of an OT is to identify exactly what’s preventing you from doing something — whether that’s a physical limitation, an environmental barrier, anxiety, or a cognitive challenge — and problem-solve a way to help you re-engage.

 The Occupational Therapy Process at Home